kbr-scylla/scylladb/licenses/README.md

 The files in this directory represent licenses that apply to portions of the work.
 See each source file for applicable licenses.

-The work in whole is licensed under the Affero GPL, version 3 or above.
-See the LICENSE.AGPL file in the top-level directory.
+The work in whole is licensed under the a proprietarty license.
+See the LICENSE.PROPRIETARY file in the top-level directory.